00:02 My name is Peter S. I’m a food technologist and I work for the College of Agriculture, Food and Rural Enterprise or CAFRE.

-Peter S is a food technologist for CAFRE.
-He says, "it involves quite a variety of jobs... at the moment I’m predominantly involved in education, but I’m also involved in working with the local food industry on numerous projects from developing new products ,to helping them design factories, to helping them with legislation.
-Really, no two days are the same in the life of a food technologist".
+00:10 Oh it involves quite a variety of jobs.
+At the moment I’m predominantly involved in education, so I’m reaching food technology but I’m also involved in working with the local food industry on numerous projects from, developing new products to helping them design factories to helping them with legislation and liaison with customers.
+Really, no two days are the same in the, in the life of a food technologist.